Fish Eaters: The Whys and Hows of Traditional Catholicism

 Be a man because that's what God made you to be!
 Reclaim your masculinity!
 What do you have to show for your addiction?
 Nothing.
 Unless you count dirty, crunchy kleenexes and the shame of feeling like a useless, ever more perverted, out of control coomer.
 Cut it out.
 Now.
 And know that with every minute and every dollar you spend on porn, you are helping to create the sort of non-culture in which prostitutes and pimps are rewarded while good women and men suffer, families disintegrate, and children grow up without fathers.

 "But I don't know how to quit!"
 Yes, you do.
 You stop.
 You get mad, stay mad, and will yourself to never give a second's worth of attention to filth that is beneath you and designed to enslave you and destroy your people.
 You use that anger.
 You kindle it.
 You keep it alive so that when you think "porn," you think "they do not control me!" instead.
 You put blockers on your browser.
 You take the browser off your phone.
 You move your computer to a public room of your house.
 You give someone else access to what you see on the internet so the embarrassment would prevent you from failing.
 If your addiction involves humiliation (cuckoldry, feminization, etc.), you treat your "wounded inner child" the same way you'd want your son to be treated -- i.e., you stop the shaming self-talk, and stop coupling the feeling of shame with sexual pleasure.
 You put obstacles between you and the problem.
 You distract yourself.3 You work out.
 You learn something, master something, make something, keep busy.
 You pray more.
+You ask the Saints, especially St. Joseph, for help.
 You have friends over for darts and beer.
 You rejoice at the idea of self-mastery, of having defeated an addiction that made you weak and ashamed.
 You rejoice in your newfound freedom and masculinity.
 And if you stumble, you don't cry like a little girl and quit; you get off the mat like a raging Rocky Balboa and keep going.
 You reclaim what you are: a man of God.
 A confident man who is in control of himself, has conquered himself.
 A dignified man who can look anyone in the eye without shame.
 A man who refuses to be beaten by sluts, pimps, demons, and the enemies of his people.
 A man destined for Heaven.
 A man.4

 Footnotes: